-In Gallagher’s experience, most people are aware of the criminal DWI court date; but totally unaware of their filing deadline to fight the administrative license revocation.
+In Attorney Thomas Gallagher’s experience, most people are aware of the criminal DWI court date.
+But most are unaware of the short filing deadline to fight the administrative license revocation.

 FAQ: “What is at stake in a typical first-time DWI case?”

 The first question to ask in any legal matter is “what is at stake?”
 For most first-timers, jail time is unlikely.
-In a case with no accident or other aggravating factors, judges rarely sentence much, if any, executed jail time.
+And in a case with no accident or other aggravating factors, judges rarely sentence much, if any, executed jail time.

 - high risk auto insurance premiums for minimal coverage,

-- many fines and fees, and costs related to having a criminal conviction record,
+- fines and fees, and costs related to having a criminal conviction record,

 - impacts on employment, on health insurance premiums, etc.